 Plazas are paved public spaces bordered by buildings or streets.
 These spaces are primarily hardscaped but still include landscaping.
-They serve as versatile areas for hosting events or providing gathering spaces for downtown visitors.
+These can be utilized to host events or as gathering spaces for downtown users.

 POCKET PARKS

 Pocket parks are small, publicly accessible park spaces that sit between buildings.
 They can take a variety of shapes and forms, but in a downtown area they often take form on vacant infill parcel sites that are too small for anything else.
 These are typically filled with site furnishings, landscaping, and public art.